• Skip to primary navigation

 For those restaurant-style grill marks, put it on the hottest part of the grill without letting it be consumed by flames.

-Pan Seared On the Stovetop
+On the Stovetop

-You can also pan sear the meat in a skillet.
+You can also pan-sear the meat in a skillet.
 A cast-iron skillet is especially great for this.

-Heat up the pan with a bit of oil and, again, cook for 3 to 4 minutes on each side.
+1. Heat up the pan with a bit of oil and, again, cook for 3 to 4 minutes on each side.
 Finish it off under the broiler, 2 to 3 inches from the flames on high.

-Use a meat thermometer to check the internal temperature at its thickest point.
+2. Use a meat thermometer to check the internal temperature at its thickest point.
 It should be between 130℉ and 135℉ (55°C to 57°C).

-It will continue cooking for a few minutes after removing it from the heat, so be sure not to overcook it, and let it rest when it’s done.
+3. It will continue cooking for a few minutes after removing it from the heat, so be sure not to overcook it, and let it rest when it’s done.

-Either way you decide to cook it, only heat to medium-rare for best results.
+Either way you decide to cook it, only heat it to medium-rare for best results.
 Anything beyond medium can lead to tough meat.

 Serving Hanger Steak

-To serve, cut it in slices against the grain.
+To serve, cut it into slices against the grain.
 In a hanger steak, that means cutting it into three or four pieces across the short end before turning it 90 degrees and cutting thin slices in the opposite direction.

 Using this technique can also make it more tender and easier to eat.